MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

   - Selects a template or creates an ad-hoc policy
 2. The application requests authentication with AIP.
 3. AIP confirms authentication
-4. The application requests pre-defined templates from the AIP.
+4. The application requests templates from the AIP.
 5. AIP returns pre-defined templates.
-6. The application locates the specified file.
+6. The application locates the specified file with given location.
 7. The application applies the AIP protection policy to the file.

 ## How the code works